[100% Fixed] Plex Buffering & Stuttering Issues with 4K, Xbox One

 I got a Synology DS718+ and when watching movies h.264 1080p on my Samsung TV QE55Q7, the Plex keeps lagging constantly.
 It's very annoying that the movie stops every minute for few seconds.

 Plex buffering & stuttering issues are not a new topic on Plex and othe related forums.
 No matter you're using Samsung TV, Xbox One, PS4, Ruku, etc., you will find that Plex is prone to the issues, especially constant buffering issues with large files like 4K.
 However, as Plex involves quite a wide range of devices and different operations, it's quite tricky to diagnose the problems.
-To save your time and efforts, here we have gathered the most possible solutions to Plex buffer issues that are proved to be useful by users.
+To save your time and efforts, here we have gathered the most possible solutions to Plex buffering issues with 4K, Xbox, TVs, etc.

 Why does Plex Keep Buffering?